-In today’s tutorial, I’m going to walk you through how to set and shatter an annual income goal for your business.
+In today’s tutorial, I’m going to show you how to set and shatter an annual income goal.
 You’ll find step-by-step instructions on planning a stellar and profitable year.
-This exercise is an excerpt from the best-selling Your Best Year 2017: Productivity Workbook and Online Business Planner.
+This exercise is an excerpt from the best-selling Your Best Year 2017.
+Grab your copy of this year’s edition right here: Your Best Year 2018: Productivity Workbook and Online Business Planner.

 Trust that I’m not sharing testimonials to sell this book to you, but rather show you why it’s a MUST-HAVE for your business.
-In fact, the testimonials I’ve received are only the tip of the iceberg in relation to what the book is actually doing.
+In fact, the testimonials I’ve received are only the tip of the iceberg.
 People aren’t leaving feedback because they’re too busy thinking about themselves and seeing their businesses in a whole new light.
 That’s as it should be.

 Below is just ONE of the exercises I’ve created to help you reach the next level this year.

 We’re working from page 45 of Your Best Year 2017, if you already have a copy of the book and would like to follow along.
 This exercise is specifically designed to help you figure out how much money you want to spend on your business and what you’d like your salary to be.

 Surprise expenses are never a good idea, and an equally anxiety-inducing situation is to have a looming expense that you know you should take care of, but you procrastinate on taking the plunge.
 This exercise is not meant to stress you out; it’s here to help you get all of those upcoming expenses out of your head and onto the page where you can begin to deal with them.

 I’m also going to encourage you to make 2017 the year you stop jerry-rigging your business once and for all.
 Online entrepreneurs have a tendency to “make do” with their operation while waiting for it to make larger amounts of money, so that they can afford to stop making do with their operation!